Separating Price and Cost Leads to Competitive Advantages

 Colorado Technology Ventures coaches and mentors founders and startups.

-Scrub These Words to Help You Get Funded
+Connect Quickly: Scrubbing These Words Helps You Get Funded

-1. Adjectives and adverbs can limit your opportunities.
-I worked with a team developing a lawn-care product.
-Their target customers were people who own residential homes.
-I asked why they were limiting their market to residential homeowners.
-How about renters or people with vacation cabins?
-How about targeting people with lawns?
+1. Adjectives and adverbs can limit opportunities.
+I once helped a team develop a lawn-care product targeting residential homeowners.
+This wasn’t a beachhead discussion, so I asked why they were limiting themselves to residential homeowners.
+How about renters, people with vacation cabins, or simply people who cared about lawns they owned, rented, or managed?
 Don’t limit yourself unnecessarily—avoid adjectives and adverbs.

 2. Adjectives and adverbs invite hyperbole.
-Judges and investors ignore hyperbole and sometimes question a founder’s judgment, discipline, or honesty.
-Judges and investors have too often read or heard, “We have no competition, and we will fundamentally and completely revolutionize this unlimited, global market.”
+Judges and investors ignore hyperbole and may question a founder’s judgment, discipline, or integrity.
+Judges and investors have often read or heard, “We have no competition, and we will fundamentally and completely revolutionize this limitless, global market.”
 Resist hyperbole—avoid adjectives and adverbs.

 3. The use of pronouns can be confusing.
-Listen to founders describe their business; chances are, their use of pronouns will soon confuse their audience.
-Imagine a busy investor who interrupts saying, “Wait, you said we need x, but who again is we?
-Do you mean we as in users, we as in customers, or we as in your team?
-Sorry, but I’m confused.
-Hey, anyway, I need to go.”
+Listen to founders describe their business, and chances are their use of pronouns will soon confuse their audience.
+Imagine a busy investor who listens to an eager founder and says, “Wait, you said we need x, but who are ‘we?’
+Do you mean we, as users or customers, we, as in your team, or we, as in me too?
+Sorry, I’m confused, but thank you, I need to go.”
 Don’t confuse—avoid pronouns.

-4. Unbridled use of adverbs, adjectives, and pronouns can suggest that you’re nervous, don’t know your material, or careless in your work.
-Investors are more interested in people who speak confidently and succinctly.
-Be strong, direct, and confident—use adverbs, adjectives, and pronouns sparingly.
+4. Unbridled use of adverbs, adjectives, and pronouns can suggest that you’re nervous, unsure of your material, or careless in your work.
+Investors respond more positively to succinct and gently-confident individuals.
+Within reason, be direct and confident—use adverbs, adjectives, and pronouns sparingly.

-For a bonus, you can also improve your work by submitting it to one or more online word-cloud analyzers.
+As a bonus, you can also improve your writing work by submitting it to one or more online word cloud analyzers.
 Seeing how often you use certain words will be surprising.
 Lastly, there’s no avoiding editing.
-Writers know a piece is never done, it’s just due.
+Writers know a piece is never done; it’s just due.
+(And yes, I’ve edited this piece a few times.)

 Go to Colorado Technology Ventures.